cuongquangnam/MiniProjectCZ1003/README.md

 controlled with wheel on the mouse.

 ** Contact
-If there are some errors or questions, please email our group at phatdat001@e.ntu.edu.sg
+If there are some errors or questions, please email our group at phatdat001@e.ntu.edu.sg or congcuon001@e.ntu.edu.sg